James Giles (British politician): National politics

-In 2019, Giles stood as a candidate in the general election in a bid to become the youngest British MP since 1667.
+Giles stood as an independent candidate in the 2019 general election in Kingston and Surbiton.
 He was reported to be London's youngest candidate and the youngest independent candidate in the country's history.
+He received 458 votes (0.8 %).

-In June 2021, he was the campaign manager for the Workers Party candidate George Galloway during an unsuccessful run in the Batley and Spen by-election.
+In June 2021, he was the campaign manager for the Workers Party of Britain candidate George Galloway in the Batley and Spen by-election.
 He threatened a legal challenge against the election result.

-In February 2024, he managed Galloway's successful campaign in the Rochdale by-election, which had been vacated following the death of Labour's Tony Lloyd.
+In February 2024, he managed Galloway's successful campaign in the Rochdale by-election following the death of Labour's Tony Lloyd.
 At that time, he claimed that his political consultancy work was separate from his personal politics, and was not a member of the Workers Party.
 However, by March 2024, he was reported to be helping Galloway launch a national movement based on the Workers Party.

-In the 2024 general election that July, Giles ran as the Workers Party candidate for Birmingham Hodge Hill and Solihull North on a pro-Palestinian platform, coming in second with 27% of the vote and losing by 1,500 votes to Liam Byrne of the Labour Party.
-He also oversaw his grandmother and fellow independent Kingston councillor Yvonne Tracey's single-issue campaign in the Kingston and Surbiton seat, revolving around the incumbent Ed Davey's involvement in the British Post Office scandal, during the same general election, despite the competition from a Workers Party candidate.
+In the 2024 general election, Giles stood as the Workers Party candidate for Birmingham Hodge Hill and Solihull North on a pro-Palestinian platform, coming second with 27% of the vote and losing by 1,500 votes to Liam Byrne of the Labour Party.
+He also oversaw Yvonne Tracey's single-issue campaign in Kingston and Surbiton.

 Following the election, in July 2024, Giles became chief of staff to Ayoub Khan, the independent MP for Birmingham Perry Barr and was hired as adviser by the other elected independent MPs supporting the Palestinian cause: Shockat Adam, Adnan Hussain and Iqbal Mohamed, all of whom subsequently formed the Independent Alliance with Jeremy Corbyn.
 He deputised for Khan at the Local Government Association's Independent Group Annual Conference in January 2025.
-He was a voting member of the secret organising committee that launched Your Party in July 2025 and worked on the committee's volunteer "ops team" as an electoral law adviser.
+He was a voting member of the organising committee that launched 'Your Party' in July 2025 and worked on the committee's volunteer 'ops team' as an electoral law adviser.
+Giles was excluded from the first Your Party conference amid an alleged factional dispute between Jeremy Corbyn and Zarah Sultana, the party's co-founders.
+Sources said Sultana was told he was barred over a "private matter" linked to an ongoing Information Commissioner's Office (ICO) inquiry.
+Giles, denying any contact with the ICO, said that Karie Murphy, Corbyn's former chief of staff, was behind the decision.
+Sultana then boycotted the conference in protest, expressly citing the expulsion of Giles as her reason.